Optimal Decision Making Under Strategic Behavior: Introduction

-In this work, we cast the above problem as a Stackelberg game in which the decision maker moves first and shares her decision policy before individuals best-respond and invest effort to maximize their chances of receiving a beneficial decision under the policy.
+In this work, we cast the problem as a Stackelberg game in which the decision maker moves first and shares her decision policy before individuals best-respond and invest effort to maximize their chances of receiving a beneficial decision under the policy.
+Here, we assume that the decision maker takes decisions based on low dimensional feature vectors since, in many realistic scenarios, the data is summarized by just a small number of summary statistics (\eg, FICO scores)~\cite{hardt2016equality,liu2018delayed}.
 Then, we characterize how this strategic investment of effort leads to a change in the feature distribution at a population level.
 More specifically,~we~de\-rive an analytical expression for the feature distribution induced by \emph{any} policy in terms of the original feature distribution by solving an optimal transport problem~\cite{villani2008optimal}.
 Based on this analytical expression, we make the following contributions: \begin{itemize}[leftmargin=0.7cm] \item[I.] We show that the problem of finding the optimal decision policy is NP-hard by using a novel reduction of the Boolean satisfiability (SAT) problem~\cite{karp1972reducibility}.

 \item[II.]
 We show that there are cases in which deterministic policies are suboptimal in terms of utility.
 This is in contrast with the non-strategic setting, where de\-ter\-mi\-nis\-tic threshold rules are optimal~\cite{corbett2017algorithmic, valera2018enhancing}.